resbaz/resbaz2019/sydney/faqs.md

 Registration for the festival is free, but for those wanting to attend training workshops (Tuesday to Thursday), there will be a limited number of places with a $33 fee, with lunch provided.
 Workshops on the Compute day will be free.

-## Registerations are full!
+## Registrations are full!
 What do I do?
 For workshop tickets, there is a waiting list on eventbrite and we'll inform you as soon as a space opens up.
 For the festival, please sign up on the mailing list if you haven't done so.
-We'll make an announcement as soon as spaces become available
+We'll make an announcement as soon as spaces become available.

 ## Will I need a laptop?